Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Quick Reference: Day-by-Day Priorities

 Day 1: Talk.
 Ask questions.
 Establish yourself as an engaged player.
 Don't accuse too hard — you have no evidence yet.
-But get people talking, because the Mafia's first tells appear when they're forced to speak without a prepared script.
+But get people talking, because the Werewolves' first tells appear when they're forced to speak without a prepared script.

-Day 2: Review Night 1's kill.
+Day 2: Review Night 1's elimination.
 Who was targeted?
 Who benefits from that player being gone?
 Start tracking votes from Day 1 — who voted together, who abstained, who changed their vote at the last second.

 Day 3 and beyond: By now you have patterns.
 Vote clusters are visible.
 Contradictions in people's stated positions are emerging.
 This is when your accumulated observations become actionable.
 Push for votes based on evidence, not hunches.